Updated August 16, 2023

 This extension is used by the spreadsheet files generated with the Excel version 2007 onwards.
 For an Excel file, the current default file extension is XLSX.

-XSLX is an XML based file format.
-With the use of this technology, the file with XSLX format is very less in weight or size and as compared to the XLS file format, this leads directly to saving space.
-It requires less time to download or upload excel documents.
+XSLX is an XML-based file format.
+With this technology, the file with XSLX format is much less in weight or size, and compared to the XLS file format, this leads directly to saving space.
+It requires less time to download or upload Excel documents.

-Only one disadvantage of this XSLX extension is that this version is incompatible to run the files prior to Excel 2007.
+The only disadvantage of this XSLX extension is that this version is incompatible with running files before Excel 2007.

-This extension file type is generated by the spreadsheet with the excel version 2007 onwards including Excel macros.
+The spreadsheet with the Excel version 2007 onwards generates this extension file type, including Excel macros.

 With the help of an extension, it’s easy to understand that the file contains a macro.
-Because of the security reasons and for protecting a file with computer viruses, malicious macros, infecting computers, etc, this version comes into existence.
+Because of security reasons and for protecting a file with computer viruses, malicious macros, infecting computers, etc., this version comes into existence.

 This file extension is very reliable in terms of macros and for security reasons.